Dupilumab: History of extension of indications

 In May 2022, the indication was updated to include the treatment of eosinophilic esophagitis in people aged twelve years of age and older weighing at least 40 kg.

 In September 2022, the indication was updated to include the treatment of adults with prurigo nodularis (PN).

 In March 2023, the European Medicines Agency approved dupilumab for the treatment of severe atopic dermatitis in children aged six months to five years who are candidates for systemic therapy.

 In September 2024, the indication was updated to include the treatment of chronic rhinosinusitis with nasal polyps for adolescents, and chronic obstructive pulmonary disease.

 In April 2025, the indication was updated to include the treatment of chronic spontaneous urticaria.
 In June 2025, an additional indication for treatment of bullous pemphigoid was also approved.

 Side effects

 Eosinophilia is a known side effect of dupilumab.

 Injection site reactions such as redness and pain are common, occurring in approximately 11.4% of cases.
 Dupilumab can cause allergic reactions, conjunctivitis, and keratitis and, due to its immunosuppressive effects, reactivation of cold sores.
-In clinical trials, people receiving dupilumab had decreased levels of T helper cells.
 Arthralgias (joint pain) and psoriasis have also been reported as side effects.